Cel: Collector's items

 Production cels were sometimes sold after the animation process was completed.
 More popular shows and movies commanded higher prices for the cels, with some selling for thousands of dollars.

-Some cels are not used for actual production work, but may be a "special" or "limited edition" version of the artwork, sometimes even printed ("lithographed") instead of hand-painted.
+Some cels are not used for actual production work, but may be a "special" or "limited edition" version of the artwork, sometimes even printed ("serigraphed") instead of hand-painted.
 These normally do not fetch as high a price as original "under-the-camera" cels, which are true collector's items.
 Some unique cels have fetched record prices at art auctions.
 For example, a large "pan" cel depicting numerous characters from the finale of Who Framed Roger Rabbit sold for $50,600 at Sotheby's in 1989, including its original background.

 Disney Stores sold production cels from The Little Mermaid (their last film to use cels) at prices from $2,500 to $3,500, without the original backgrounds.
-Lithographed "sericels" from the same film were $250, with edition sizes of 2,500–5,000 pieces.
+Screen printed "sericels" (serigraphic cels) from the same film were $250, with edition sizes of 2,500–5,000 pieces.